codeigniter4/CodeIgniter4/user_guide_src/source/general/errors.rst

 Logging Exceptions
 ------------------

-By default, all Exceptions other than 404 - Page Not Found exceptions are logged.
+By default, all Exceptions other than "404 - Page Not Found" exceptions are logged.
 This can be turned on and off by setting the ``$log`` value of **app/Config/Exceptions.php**:

 .. literalinclude:: errors/005.php